alexi/eip-5050/ReadMe.md

 ## Rationale

 There are many proposed uses for interactions with and between tokenized assets.
-Projects that are developing or have already developed such features include fully on-chain games like Realms' cross-collection Quests and the fighting game nFight, and partially on-chain games like Worldwide Webb and Axie Infinity.
+Projects that are developing or have already developed such features include fully on-chain games like [Realms' cross-collection Quests](https://docs.bibliothecadao.xyz/lootverse-master-scroll/) and the fighting game [wrasslers](https://wrasslers.com/), and partially on-chain games like [Worldwide Webb](https://webb.game/) and [Axie Infinity[(https://axieinfinity.com/)].
 It is critical in each of these cases that users are able to commit actions on and across tokenized assets.
 Regardless of the nature of these actions, the ecosystem will be stronger if we have a standardized interface that allows for asset-defined action handling, open interaction systems, and cross-functional bridges.

 ### Validation